FAQs - Tsom Gedalia

 Rabbi Ezra Ghodsi

-Note: The following halachot apply only to Tsom Gedalia and other fast days, however, not to Tisha B’av or Yom Kippur.
+Note: The following Halachot apply only to Tsom Gedalia and similar fast days, not to Tisha B’av or Yom Kippur.

 Why do we fast on Tsom Gedalia?